0xhav0c/MailSecOps/README.md

 With this tool, you can simulate various attack vectors against the mail infrastructure, evaluate threats such as phishing, spam, malware and spear-phishing, and test how resistant your infrastructure is to such attacks.
 The tool specifically targets security layers such as Mail Filtering, Spam Detection, URL Scanning, and conducts tests aimed at bypassing existing defense systems and manual control methods used.

 This tool helps organizations strengthen their firewalls more effectively by allowing security professionals to identify weak points in their email infrastructure and simulate attacks that could be launched through those points.

+## How to Work?
+The MailSecOps tool is designed to perform spoofing (spoofing) and relay (transmission via a proxy) tests on SMTP servers.
+In order for these functions to work correctly, the tool must first provide direct access to the target SMTP server.

+### SMTP Server Access Requirements
+In order for the spoofing and relay tests to be successfully executed, MailSecOps must be able to access the standard ports of the target SMTP server:

+* Port 25: Traditional email transfer protocol port.
+* Port 465: Port used for secure email sending over SSL/TLS.
+* Port 587: Preferred port for modern and secure SMTP communication.

+Therefore, it is mandatory for the device that will run MailSecOps to have access to the above-mentioned ports.
+Without access to the relevant ports, spoofing and relay tests will not be possible.

+### Malware Sending Function and Working Principle
+MailSecOps’s Malware Send function plays a critical role in email-based malware testing.
+This function uses spoofing and relay mechanisms while performing the email sending process.

+MailSecOps is a powerful tool for performing comprehensive security testing on SMTP servers.
+However, for the tool to work effectively, appropriate access to the target server is a critical prerequisite.
+Tests performed without providing an environment that complies with the requirements may yield misleading results or may fail completely.

 ## Features
 * Mail Spoofing and Relay Tests: Tests the domain name for mail spoofing and relay vulnerabilities with the templates it contains.
 You can edit these templates as you wish.
 In this way, you can verify which of the emails you send are inbox, spam or never reached according to the templates.
 * Malicious File Sending: Sending malicious files via spoofing or relay